damianhakert/damianhakert.github.io/source/posts/2016-04-28-look-into-gitlab-infrastructure.html.md

 - 5 HAProxy load balancers that are handling GitLab.com http, https, and ssh
 - 2 HAProxy load balancers that are handling "alternative ssh" (altssh.GitLab.com) so they do redirection from 443 to 22
-- 2 HAProxy load balancers that are handling pages.GitLab.com http and https
+- 2 HAProxy load balancers that are handling pages.gitlab.io http and https
-- 20 workers running GitLab EE application stack (nginx, workhorse, unicorn + rails, redis + sidekiq)
+- 20 workers running GitLab EE application stack (Nginx, Workhorse, Unicorn + Rails, Redis + Sidekiq)
 - 2 NFS servers for the storage
 - 2 Redis servers
 - 2 PostgreSQL servers